rst-workbench/rst-converter-service/README.md

 - tree.prettyprint (ASCII-style tree)
 - tree.png (image of an nltk Tree)
 - tree.png-base64 (base64 encoded image of an nltk Tree)
+- svgtree (SVG image of an nltk Tree)

 # Installation